peterszerzo/elm-arborist/README.md

 # elm-arborist

-Edit a tree structure holding arbitrary data structures in its nodes.
+Drag-and-drop interface to edit, dissect and-rearrange tree structures with arbitrary data sitting in their nodes.